 Inheritance & Succession Laws

-Inheritance Laws in France generally take precedence over UK law for any property owned in France and specify that the estate of a deceased person is shared between his/her children.
+Inheritance Laws in France generally take precedence over UK law for property owned in France and specify that a deceased person's estate is shared between his/her children.
 Please seek specialist advice, particularly if the house is jointly owned.

 French Tax and Law